jaslatendresse/summer-chatbot/helloworld/README.md

 `pip3 install pandas`

 ```
+"""
-#You can give a custom name to the library to make it easier to use in your code.
+You can give a custom name to the library to make it easier to use in your code.
 In our case, we will use pd instead of pandas.
+"""

 import pandas as pd

 #Next, we will use pandas to read a csv file into a dataframe, a special data structure provided by pandas.

 pd_reader = pd.read_csv('my_file.csv')
 ```